ec500-software-engineering/project-16-NYC-Taxi-Fare-Prediction/README.md

 Definition of First Sprint:
 Consider what kind of technology we should use except the use of AI Kernel model develop in Kaggle as a guide.
 Make decision on Android or MacOs App.
 Geting the primal data and trained model on kernel.
 Figure out wherther runing it on computer vitrualbox environment or a real phone.
 Solve the problem on how to get data from a real phone.

-Definition of the modular architecture of first sprint
+Definition of the modular architecture of first sprint:

 Technologies to be used in first sprint selected with clear reasons why they were chosen.